Xiaoyan-Li/xiaoyan-li.github.io/_pages/join.md

 **Notes on programs and timing**

-- University of Lethbridge students: please reach out well in advance of summer deadlines.
-You may be eligible for funding through programs such as the **NSERC Undergraduate Student Research Award (USRA)** or the **Alberta Innovates Chinook Summer Award**.
-- International undergraduate interns are welcome to email me to discuss possibilities and timelines.
+- Undergraduate research positions are primarily available to students enrolled at the University of Lethbridge.
+- If you are a U Lethbridge undergraduate student interested in joining my group as a Summer Research Intern, **please contact me before early December**.
+This timeline is crucial for students applying to undergraduate research scholarships such as the NSERC USRA, Chinook Summer Research Award, or the Alberta Innovates Summer Research Studentship.

 ---